 NOTE: Before checking the battery charge level, remove the device from any AC power source (cradle or cable).

 Checking Battery Status

-- Open Settings and touch About phone > Battery Information.
-Or, swipe up from the bottom of the screen and touch to open the Battery Manager app. - Swipe down with two fingers from the status bar to open the quick access panel.
+• Open Settings and touch About phone > Battery Information.

+Or, swipe up from the bottom of the screen and touch to open the Battery Manager app.
+See Battery Manager on page 4.